impact on life - healthcare publishing

 In many areas, Relate also offers counselling for young people whose parents are separating.
 Relate does not offer legal, financial or medical advice.

-You can find contact details for your nearest Relate centre by looking in the Phone Book or Yellow Pages, or by visiting their website at www.relate.org.uk.
+You can find contact details for your nearest Relate centre by visiting their website at www.relate.org.uk.

 Private counselling services offer a quick & efficient approach with an immediate appointment system.